Sand, Sex and Style on Miami Beach, the Sexiest City in America

 No Place Else Like It

 In the mid-1980’s they started moving in, fashion industry professionals, gays and lesbians, real estate developers and venture capitalists.
 The neon flickered back on.
-All through the 90’s the buildings were repainted, rehabbed, refurbished, the streets were repaired, the sidewalks widened, the storefronts resuscitated.
+All through the 90’s the buildings were repainted, rehabbed, refurbished.
+The streets were repaired and the sidewalks widened.
 Sleepy retirement hotels awoke to new lives as swank bars and thumping night clubs.
-The mile long stretch of white sand before Lummus Park, once the haunt of prowling drug dealers and prostrate junkies, sprouted colorful umbrellas and posh cabanas and became the go-to-place for the international jet set, at which point the place got a new name: South Beach.
+The mile long stretch of white sand before Lummus Park, once the haunt of prowling drug dealers and prostrate junkies, sprouted colorful umbrellas and posh cabanas.
+Soon it became the go-to-place for international jet setters.
+Then it got a new name: South Beach.
 And Miami Beach became the sexiest city in America.

 To go there now is to enter another world, for no place in America is quite like South Beach.
 In some ways its more like Europe with its mélange of languages, its topless beaches, its class driven pretensions, its gratuities included.
 At the same time it’s unmistakably American with its relentless optimism and restless entrepreneurialism.